 Step UP!
 Be a Leader, Make a Difference

 Have you ever seen a situation that made you uncomfortable, but did not know what to do?
 Have you ever needed help, and wished someone would step in to help you?
 Have you ever been concerned about a friend or neighbor, but were not sure how to talk to them?
-Residence Life wants you to Step UP! and learn to support other students with these challenging situations.
+UM Housing wants you to Step UP! and learn to support other students with these challenging situations.

 Step UP! is a prosocial behavior and bystander intervention training program that educates students to be proactive in helping others.
 Students that attend the training will learn information about how to Step UP! when someone else is in need, offer support, and call for help.
 Students will gain valuable skill sets to help them help their communities.